-I’ve been thinking lately about F. R David.
+Lately, I’ve been thinking about F. R David.
 Remember him?
 Tinted sunglasses worn inside?
 No?
 Bouffant hair?
-No?
-Sounds like a girl?
 No?
 Utter twat?
 Yeah, yeah, you got it, that’s him.
 Wrote the song “Words’.
 Well, the reason I’ve been thinking about him is because that plaintive opening line, “Words don’t come easy to me” - whilst not a lyric that will ever rival the expressions of youthful alienation found in the works of Kerouac, or the representations of quotidian thought found in, say, James Joyce - is nevertheless a line that could easily describe me.

 You see, every day this week has brought with it a phrase or word that I have literally NEVER EVER heard before.
 In fact, there have been a couple of occasions when I’ve thought: I’ve probably just had a stroke and lost the capacity to understand language, forever.

 Last Saturday, for instance, we took the kids to McDonalds.
 (Now before some of you keel over with horror, this is NOT my normal routine.
-Normally, I would plate up a lovingly prepared light lunch of artisan-baked breads and antipasti, or perhaps something ridiculously rustic and thrown-together, like, you know, a homemade pizza topped with pear, prosciutto, and gorgonzola.
-Kids adore it don’t they…) Last Saturday, though, we were busy, and I thought, heck, what’s so wrong with eating the occasional chicken vagina, with a bucket of salt?
-But when we arrived at the drive-in window to collect our ‘food’, drool dripping down our chins, we were greeted with an empty-handed waitress who just twitched a little, and said, “Veggie’s full-time.”
+Normally, I would plate up a lovingly prepared lunch of artisan-baked breads and antipasti, or homemade pizza topped with pear, prosciutto, and gorgonzola, which the kids adore …) But last Saturday, we were busy, and I thought, heck, what’s wrong with eating the occasional chicken vagina with a bucket of salt?
+But when we arrived at the drive-in window to collect our ‘food’, we were greeted with an empty-handed waitress who twitched a little, and said, “Veggie’s full-time.”

 Sorry love, but I don’t speak Wookie.